mccright/rand-notes/SDR-Temp-Junk-Notes.md

 [ 1285.660163] usb 3-1: device descriptor read/64, error -71
 [ 1285.768137] usb usb3-port1: unable to enumerate USB device

+Driver 'ohci-...' means it is USB 1.1 interface.
+Driver 'uhci-...' also means USB 1.1.
+USB 2.0 uses 'ehci-...' driver.
+I've read that some have addressed problems having this symptom by switching the IOMMU option to "enabled" (or the  "iommu=soft" option) and boot option to "legacy only."
+Do I need to do that for this SDR hardware?

 root@hostname:~ grep -i usb /boot/config-$(uname -r) | grep -i rtl
 CONFIG_BT_HCIBTUSB_RTL=y
 CONFIG_USB_RTL8150=m